 If you’re thinking of jumping on the bandwagon, then you need to know how to create your course the right way.

 The first step toward creating a successful online course is to choose a platform to host your course.
-This can either be your own website, or one of these reputable online course platforms.
+This can either be your own website using a platform like Learndash, or one of these reputable online course platforms.
 Once that’s done, you can focus on creating an outline, which is the foundation that gives your course structure.